lcary/io-generation/README.md

 task-generation
 ===============

-A tool to return interesting, randomized input-output (IO) examples for learning list routines.
+A tool to generate random input-output (IO) examples for learning list routines.

 Strategy
 --------